-Tangy, Zippy 3-Bean Salad uses fresh green beans with canned garbanzo and kidney beans.
-Full of herbs and spices, this salad gets more delicious as it marinates.
+This 3-Bean Salad recipe uses fresh green beans and canned garbanzo and kidney beans.
+The dressing is full of vinegar, herbs, and spices, which makes this salad more and more delicious as it marinates.

 Herbs and seasonings